 Review travel information and obtain the necessary documents before traveling outside the US.

 Request a program extension before the end date listed on your I-20/DS-2019 if you need more time to finish your degree.

 All international students’ SEVIS records are monitored by the US Department of Homeland Security and therefore you may be contacted at any time regarding your immigration status.
 Please speak with OIS if you are contacted by an immigration official.

-In cases where students do not maintain their immigration status, there may be some options available to help students regain valid F-1 and J-1 status.
-However, please note that falling out of valid immigration status may require you to submit an application to the US government or travel outside the US and re-enter with new documents.
-In all cases, it can be a stressful and potentially expensive process, and may impact a student’s ability to complete their program.
+In cases where students do not maintain their immigration status there may be some options available to regain valid F-1 and J-1 status.
+It can be a stressful and potentially expensive process and may impact a student’s ability to complete their program.
 Please make an appointment with an International Student Advisor if you have any questions about specific situations and how they may impact your immigration status.
 Any emails from OIS regarding a SEVIS termination should be taken very seriously and responded to immediately.